Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database.md

 **Helio owns no scene state.**

-Helio is a stateless consumer.
-It owns only renderer-internal derived data: pipelines, shaders, the Hi-Z pyramid it builds each frame, framebuffers, render targets, transient draw-command and task payload scratch buffers.
-Everything except the scene object data.
-It binds SceneDB-owned buffers and runs passes over them.
-It never holds an authoritative copy of scene state.
+Helio owns renderer-internal persistent data.
+Pipelines, shaders, shadow atlases, the Hi-Z pyramid, framebuffers, render targets, draw-command and task payload scratch buffers, and every other GPU resource the renderer needs between frames.
+This includes per-frame transient allocations and long-lived structures like shadow atlas textures.
+What Helio does not own is the authoritative scene object data.
+Transforms, mesh registries, generation buffers, and slot mirrors belong to SceneDB.
+Helio binds SceneDB-owned buffers and runs passes over them.
+The scene state lives in one place.

 ```rust
 // Helio binds SceneDB buffers, it does not own them